 At the time of writing, darling of the influencer world, ‘Zoella’, has amassed a total of 7.46 million followers on Twitter, 11.6 million subscribers to her YouTube channel, and 10.4 million followers on Instagram.
 As a result, Zoe Suggs (her real name) is amongst the foremost online influencers worldwide.
 There’s no arguing that, numerically, she is one of the best to have promoting your brand.

 But wait!
-The situation isn’t as black and white as it first appears.
-In our recent interview with resident PR manager, Tara O’Connor, it was noted that ‘although the “celebrity” [influencer] may have a large audience, their followers aren’t always relevant or engaged’.
+The situation isn’t as black and white as it first appears, ‘although the “celebrity” [influencer] may have a large audience, their followers aren’t always relevant or engaged’.
 And brands are beginning to realise this.
 Enter the micro-influencer.

 Micro-influencers are the newest trend in influencer marketing.
 Why?
 Micro-influencers typically have a small (500-10000) yet highly-engaged followership.
 Often they are already your customers, resulting in authentic, trustworthy promotion.
 And, crucially, micro-influencers are far cheaper to work with than the so-called “celebrity”.